m4jidRafiei/mysite/content/_index.md

               Responsibilities include:

               * Researching on reponsible data science
-              * Researching on process-aware data science over SAP data
+              * Researching on process-aware data science over SAP focusing on object-centric event data
               * Designing and implementing state-of-the-art privacy preservation techniques
               * Teaching on process and data science
               * Internal lead of the machine learning for process mining project (ML4ProM) at PADS